What is Ulez and why is it expanding? Almost 700,000 cars in London will face fee

 Mr Khan launched the Ulez in central London in 2019.
 Two and a half years later, it expanded up to the edge of the North and South Circular Roads.

-In his mind, it’s all about health.
-He wants to clean up London’s air.
-He claims five million more Londoners will breathe cleaner air if the Ulez expands for a second time.
+Mr Khan wants to clean up London’s air.
+He claims five million more Londoners would breathe cleaner air if the Ulez expanded for a second time.

-But in 2021, new research from Imperial concluded that the central London Ulez was responsible for “only small improvements in air quality” — and there was already a longer-term downward trend in toxic air levels.
+But despite the new report, research from Imperial in 2021 concluded that the Ulez was responsible for “only small improvements in air quality” — and there was already a longer-term downward trend in toxic air levels.

 They said Ulez on its own was not an effective strategy to improve air quality — and that it worked “best” alongside other policies to reduce emissions.

-TfL’s most recent report looks at the impact of the Ulez in the first year after it expanded to the boundaries of the North and South Circular roads.
+One of TfL’s most recent reports looks at the impact of the Ulez in the first year after it expanded to the boundaries of the North and South Circular roads.
 This found a 60 per cent reduction in the number of “non-compliant” vehicles being driven into or within inner London.

 The report also showed the percentage reduction in nitrogen dioxide in the suburbs was far less dramatic than that seen in central London.

-If you’re driving a petrol car with what’s known as a “Euro 4” engine — that is, all cars built since 2006 — or a diesel with a “Euro 6” engine, which came in from 2014, then you won’t have to pay the Ulez.
+If you drive a petrol car with what’s known as a “Euro 4” engine — that is, all cars built since 2006 — or a diesel with a “Euro 6” engine, which came in from 2014 — then you won’t have to pay the Ulez.

 About 85 per cent of vehicles in the new Greater London zone already comply with the emission rules and won’t have to pay.